 The access logger has two properties.
 One is for recording specific payloads to create routes, filters and operations on your payloads to be secured.
 The second property is recording traffic, status codes and showing you what requests are being made through VGS to and from your server.

-Enabling the record function, will record traffic for 10 minutes (or can be paused after capturing the payloads you want).
+Enabling the record function, will record traffic for 1 hour.
 During this time you can introspect on traffic and fine-tune your configurations.

 To view the requests that were captured, after you’ve clicked record and sent data through, click ‘Load New Requests’ if it hasn’t populated.
 Recorded requests will show a little database icon to the left.
 Once you click an entry a pop-up showing you all the details of the payload (Headers and Body, Request and Response) will be viewable.
-Within this view, we have more context around the request, including headers, body, origin, etc. Right now you can see the Request (without being modified) passed ‘foo’.
+Within this view, we have more context around the request, including headers, body, origin, etc. Right now you can see the Request Body with original ‘foo’ value being rewritten to ‘tok_dev_npuehSyKAsuFquDQ149QRw’.

 From here we can select the payload we want to operate on and generate filters and a route for.
 From here we get the following options to Operate on our data.
 Redact/Reveal, Storage and Format.